 2. Whenever possible, any action taken is primarily corrective rather than punitive and is appropriate to the offense.

 3. The dignity of the employee is respected.

 Counseling by an employee's immediate supervisor/administrator will normally be the first effort to correct the employee's performance or conduct deficiencies.
 When an employee's work or conduct is unsatisfactory and if counseling does not correct the situation, progressive discipline consisting of increasingly stronger disciplinary action will normally be followed.
 The College administration will determine which step of discipline is required based upon the nature and/or severity of the offense.
 If an offense is of sufficient severity, disciplinary action may begin at a more advanced stage, up to and including immediate dismissal.
 Therefore, the College maintains the right to dismiss any employee, as outlined in this policy, without providing for counseling and/or any or all of the following corrective disciplinary measures.

 A verbal warning may be issued in an attempt to correct relatively minor occurrences of inappropriate performance and/or conduct.

 3. Written Warning

-A written warning may be issued for a repetition of an offense covered in a previous Verbal Warning or the first occurrence of a more severe offense.
+A written warning may be issued for repetition of an offense covered in a previous verbal warning or the first occurrence of a more severe offense.